zelanko/sql-docs.es-es/docs/sql-server/failover-clusters/windows/configure-failureconditionlevel-property-settings.md

 ---
-title: Configurar los valores de la propiedad FailureConditionLevel | Microsoft Docs ms.custom: '' ms.date: 03/14/2017
+title: Configuración de los valores de la propiedad FailureConditionLevel
-ms.prod: sql
-ms.reviewer: ''
+describes: 'Use the FailureConditionLevel property to set the conditions for the Always On Failover Cluster Instance (FCI) to fail over or restart. ' ms.custom: seo-lt-2019 ms.date: 03/14/2017 ms.prod: sql ms.reviewer: ''